 Irish Eyes Creme de Menthe Jello Shots

-- 1 tablespoons 1 envelope unflavored gelatin powder
+- 1 tablespoons unflavored gelatin powder equivalent to 1 envelope

 - 1/4 cup cold water